johnb30/PETRARCH_old/README.md

 ##NOTE

-The setup.py file is currently experimental and is in no way, shape, or form guaranteed to actually install the program in a proper manner.
-There's also no clear reason to install the program at this point.
+The setup.py file seems to work now.
+Since this software is in sub-alpha development installing the program probably isn't the best idea.
+If you do install it, the use of a temporary virtual environment is advisable.
+Once installed, it should be possible to run the program using the following
+command:

+    petrarch parse -i SENTENCE_FILE -u USERNAME -P